NorthernMechatronics/ArduinoCore-nm180100/doc/NM180100EVB_User_Guide.md

 ## You're All Set!

 And that's it!
-You are now ready to start writing code and running it on your NM180100EVB.
+You are now ready to start writing code and running it on your NM180100 board.

 ---